Charts and plots for Android

 BarRenderer renderer = plot.getRenderer(BarRenderer.class);

-, even if there is only a single XYSeries
+All Bar instances belong to a BarGroup, even if there is only a single XYSeries that exists.

 A common use case of bar charts is to represent a group of two or more values for a given interval as individual bars, for example the number of wins and losses for a baseball team for every month over the course of a year.